 - 1. Click the Plot Renderer 1 node. - 2.
-In the Y-axes section, click the Axis variable menu to see what other options are available. - 3.
+Under Y-axes, click the Axis variable menu to see the other available options in the list. - 3.
 Once you have made your selection, click Perform at the bottom, center of the Configuration window to create a new plot.